greenido/lpa-1-issues/README.md

   * Next, she can see what is the schedule per day.
   * After each session, the attendee should fill the notes' section.
 This will help us get better.
   * Check this [intro video](https://youtu.be/psdF_o25dJc) to the attendee app.
-  * You can use: https://bit.ly/lpa-s (Psstt! you needs to be registered in the admin app in advance)
+  * If you are using the lpa-1.firebaseapp.com App - Use: https://bit.ly/lpa-s (Psstt! you needs to be registered in the admin app in advance)

 -----